 Vancouver has gorgeous Alpine and ocean views that combine into endless possibilities.
 The North Shore Mountains stay covered in snow after November, an icy and gorgeous range that looks like it was plucked right out of a Bob Ross painting tutorial.
 One glance at the view, mixed with the ocean’s rolling tide, will make anyone start searching for homes for sale in Vancouver.

 When winter rolls in and the hot foods come out, it’s time for some of the best Vancouver treats.
-Unlike Canada’s Eastern coast, Vancouver isn’t so excited about Ice Taffy made out of frozen maple syrup.
+Unlike Canada’s Eastern coast, the West Coast isn’t so excited about Ice Taffy made out of frozen maple syrup.
 Instead, this city cares more about things like French toast at Yolks or delicious hot donuts at Lucky’s.
 A cup of roaring hot coffee can seal the deal and keep you warm and happy for the rest of a snowy Canadian day.

 What To Do?